j-505/JonathanFlores.github.io/index.md

-# Welcome to Jonathan's Website
+# Welcome to my personal website

 <p align="center" >
 <img src="https://github.com/j-505/JonathanFlores.github.io/blob/Webpage/images/Professional-Picture.jpg?raw=true" width="300">
 </p>

 Hello, I'm Jonathan Flores.
-Welcome to my personal project page!
 As a mechatronics engineer I have a strong passion for designing and building unique hardware.
 I love to learn and apply new concepts and am eager to pursue innovation.